Château Phélan Ségur - Saint-Estèphe 2018

 Wine rated (2020 guide) 96/100

-Tasted for the 3rd time in just a few weeks, this wine seems to be shaping up as one of Phélan Ségur's greatest successes of the last 30 years (along with 2005, 2014 and 2016)!
-It reveals its terroir, finesse and power so well.
-Dense, fleshy and racy on the palate, ideally supported by acidity and precise, powerful tannins.
-Beautiful fruity persistence on the finish.
+Tasted for the third time in a few weeks, this wine seems to be shaping up as one of Phélan Ségur's greatest successes of the last 30 years (along with 2005, 2014, and 2016)!
+It reveals its terroir, finesse, and power so well.
+Dense, fleshy, and racy on the palate, where it is ideally supported by its acidity and precise, powerful tannins.
+Beautifully persistent fruit on the finish.
 2026-2053

 The Wine Cellar Insider - Jeff Leve